Nicoding1996/momentum-notes/KNOWLEDGE_GRAPH_GUIDE.md

 The AI auto-link feature now:
 - Receives relationship type options in the prompt
 - Analyzes semantic meaning to suggest appropriate types
+- **Incorporates note tags as high-confidence signals**
+- Prioritizes content but uses tags to confirm relationships
 - Returns structured JSON with `relationshipType` field

+**How Tags Improve AI Accuracy:**
+- Notes sharing tags are prioritized for connection
+- Tags help disambiguate similar content (e.g., "Jaguar" with #animal vs #car)
+- Tag overlap increases confidence in suggested relationships
+- Tags guide the AI to think more like the user's mental model

 ## 🚀 Advanced Usage